vjvarada/Tipo-Braille-Keyboard/README.md

 | 9 |	⠼⠊	| 3456 24 |
 | 0 |	⠼⠚	| 3456 245 |

 The number indicator is placed before the first digit in a group.
+Space, hyphen or clears it

 Example:
 ```100: 	⠼⠁⠚⠚```

 ### Punctuation